-The MCPN/Substance Abuse Providers/Direct Contractors are expected to participate in the DWMHA PIPs related to their programs and services.
+The Substance Abuse Providers and Contracted Providers are expected to participate in the DWMHA PIPs related to their programs and services.
 They are also expected to conduct PIPs based on their own self-assessment of need, risk, frequency, performance, etc.

-Oversight of the quality improvement infrastructure is achieved through collaboration with consumers, advocates, providers, the DWMHA Chief Medical Officer (CMO), the Quality Improvement infrastructure and other stakeholders.
-Planned, systematic activities are implemented so that quality requirements for community mental health services are fulfilled by the DWMHA, MCPNs, Direct Contractors and sub-contractors.
+Oversight of the quality improvement infrastructure is achieved through collaboration with members, advocates, providers, the DWMHA Chief Medical Officer (CMO), and other stakeholders.
+Planned, systematic activities are implemented so that quality requirements for community mental health services are fulfilled by the DWMHA and contracted providers.